jonaschlegel/archaeological-fields-and-methods/README.md

 #### Research Companies and Institutes

-- **[Max Planck Institute for the Science of Human History](https://www.shh.mpg.de/)** (Jena, Germany - Europe): Focuses on zooarchaeology as part of their archaeological and evolutionary studies.
+- **[Max Planck Institute of Geoanthropology](https://www.gea.mpg.de/)** (Jena, Germany - Europe): Focuses on zooarchaeology as part of their archaeological and evolutionary studies.
-- **[Zooarchaeology Lab at the University of York](https://www.york.ac.uk/archaeology/research/research-centres/zooarchaeology-lab/)** (York, UK - Europe): Conducts leading research on animal remains from archaeological sites.
 - **[Smithsonian Institution - Department of Anthropology](https://naturalhistory.si.edu/research/anthropology)** (Washington, DC, USA - North America): Engages in zooarchaeological research across numerous projects, particularly in environmental archaeology.

 #### Key Books/Articles

-- **Zooarchaeology** by Elizabeth J. Reitz and Elizabeth S. Wing: A fundamental introduction to the analysis of animal remains in archaeological research.
+- **[Zooarchaeology](https://www-cambridge-org.uaccess.univie.ac.at/highereducation/books/zooarchaeology/3734B5C315F583543C8186B3D82F4BC3)** by Elizabeth J. Reitz and Elizabeth S. Wing (2008): A fundamental introduction to the analysis of animal remains in archaeological research.
-- **The Analysis of Animal Bones from Archaeological Sites** by Richard G. Klein and Kathryn Cruz-Uribe: A classic text covering methods and interpretations in zooarchaeology.
+- **The Analysis of Animal Bones from Archaeological Sites** by Richard G. Klein and Kathryn Cruz-Uribe (1984): A classic text covering methods and interpretations in zooarchaeology.
-- **Taphonomy and Zooarchaeology** edited by Diane Gifford-Gonzalez: Discusses the processes that affect animal bones from death to their discovery in archaeological contexts.
+- **An introduction to Zooarchaeology** by Diane Gifford-Gonzalez (2018): Discusses the processes that affect animal bones from death to their discovery in archaeological contexts.

 #### Journals/Journal Series